Suggested

 By understanding these factors, bikers can adopt better practices and maintenance routines to optimize their bike's mileage.

 Maintaining and monitoring your bike's mileage is not just about saving money on fuel; it's also about ensuring that your bike performs at its best.
 By incorporating the methods and tips outlined in this guide, you can take the proactive steps to enhance your bike's fuel efficiency, prolong its lifespan, and enjoy a smoother riding experience.
 Another measure you may take to truly enhance your smooth riding experience is by opting for insurance for your bike.
-Before you purchase a policy, be sure to take advantage of the
+Before you purchase a policy, be sure to take advantage of the two wheeler insurance calculator to get different quotes.
+The simple tool will provide you with helpful approximates that you can factor for understanding and buying the right policy.

 Good mileage varies based on bike type.
 Commuter bikes often achieve 50-70 km/l, while sports bikes may provide 20-40 km/l.